-3.4 Aspects that cause most concern are the lack of fast broadband services, speeding road traffic and poor mobile phone reception.
-There were also some other traffic-related concerns (pedestrian safety, on-street parking and traffic volumes), and issues such as dog fouling, the capacity of the village's sewers, litter and light pollution.
+3.4 Aspects that caused concern in the 2018 village questionnaire were the lack of fast broadband services (since improved), speeding road traffic and poor mobile phone reception.
+There were also some other traffic related concerns (pedestrian safety, on-street parking and traffic volumes), and issues such as dog fouling, the capacity of the village's sewers, litter and light pollution.